nknorg/nkn/doc/introduction/README.md

 ## Abstract

-NKN ([New Kind of Network](https://github.com/nknetwork)) is a new generation of highly scalable, self-evolving and self-incentivized blockchain network infrastructure.
+NKN is a new generation of highly scalable, self-evolving and self-incentivized blockchain network infrastructure.
 NKN addresses the network decentralization and self-evolution by introducing Cellular Automata (CA) methodology.
 NKN tokenizes network connectivity and data transmission capacity by a novel and useful Proof of Work.
 NKN focuses on decentralizing network resources, similar to how Bitcoin and Ethereum decentralize computing power as well as how IPFS and Filecoin